WebAssembly/wasi-libc/README.md

 WASI Libc is sufficiently stable and usable for many purposes, as most of the POSIX-compatible APIs are stable, though it is continuing to evolve to better align with wasm and WASI.
+For example, pthread support is still a work in progress.

 ## Usage